 Family Is Our Responsibility: The first Christ followers saw themselves as literal mothers and fathers, brothers and sisters, and sons and daughters to everyone who bore Christ’s name.
-When we are joined to Jesus by faith, we are also joined to everyone else Jesus is joined to.
+When we are joined to Jesus by grace through faith, we are also joined to everyone else Jesus is joined to.
 As we are united in Christ, by the power of the Holy Spirit, the practical concerns of others become our practical concerns.
 Their well-being should matter deeply to us.
 Their burdens, joys, and sorrows become our own whether we face them personally or not.

 People Are Our Priority: People greatly matter to God.
 Therefore, they are important to us.
 We believe that Jesus is in the business of people, so in modeling His character, and growing in Christ-likeness, we believe that we should exemplify His heart for people for His Name’s sake.
 When we consider the interests of the PĒØPŁËŠ we bear witness to the unity of the Kingdom of our Lord.
 If we knew what our adoption truly meant, then we wouldn’t ignore one another or each others needs.